SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 Whenever ANY of these are present on ANY flavor, the corresponding semantics must be satisfied.

-The property `scs:name-vN` is to be interpreted as "name variant N", and if the property is present for some value N, then `scs:name-vM` must also be present for 1 <= M < N. This name scheme is meant to be backwards compatible with the previous minor version of this standard, where `scs:name-vN` is interpreted as "name according to naming standard vN".
+The property `scs:name-vN` is to be interpreted as "name variant N".
+This name scheme is designed to be backwards compatible with v1.0 of this standard, where `scs:name-vN` is interpreted as "name according to naming standard vN".
 We abandon this former interpretation for two reasons:

 1. the naming standards admit multiple (even many) names for the same flavor, and we want to provide a means